How To Speed Up Windows PC | Make Windows PC Faster

 Universal Windows Platform apps downloaded from Microsoft Store [like Paint] can only be updated using Microsoft Store.

 • Open Microsoft Store.
-Click on Library.
+Click on Downloads.
 Then click on Get updates.

 And then, Microsoft Store will automatically check and update all apps and games.